gregogiudici/Dynamic-Interpolation/README.md

-# List of Colab Notebooks in this repository
+# List of Notebooks in this repository

 1. *GRU_things.ipynb:* simple gru model implementation with ones inputs and harmonic signal outputs
 2. *GRU_new_dataset.ipynb:* improved dataset with random-delayed step inputs